Platelet Rich Plasma (PRP)

 What is PRP?

-Our experienced plastic surgeon and skilled medical team offer the newest technology in using your own blood to stimulate rejuvenation.
+Our experienced plastic surgeon and skilled medical team offer the newest technology using your own blood to stimulate rejuvenation and healing.
 Platelet Rich Plasma (PRP) refers to specific components of your blood, the platelets and serum.
 Platelets are critical for healing processes and as such have been recognized for their ability to secrete growth factors and stimulators.
-PRP has been used for many years in the treatment of injuries to the musculoskeletal system; however, in more recent years, it has been incorporated into aesthetic practices as a tool to stimulate cell growth, including collagen deposition.
+PRP has been used for many years in the treatment of injuries to the musculoskeletal system; however, in more recent years, it has been incorporated into aesthetic practices as a tool to stimulate cell growth, including hair follicles and collagen deposition.

 Our practice offers the novel Selphyl PRP® System.
-This system provides the most advanced form of matrix PRP, providing over seven days of growth factor release.
+This system provides the most advanced form of matrix PRP, providing maximum release of growth factors.

 What can PRP do for me?

-PRP can potentially increase collagen production in the skin and subcutaneous tissues resulting in decreased wrinkles and increased facial volume.
+PRP can increase collagen production in the skin and subcutaneous tissues resulting in decreased wrinkles and increased facial volume.
+PRP can also help restore hair growth in areas where there is hair but in declining amounts, specifically the scalp.
 PRP can also be applied in conjunction with other treatments, such as fat grafting, to increase fat graft survival.

 How is PRP obtained; what is the process?